Storm Water Pollution Prevention

 • Pollution Prevention/Good Housekeeping

 The overall purpose of the program is to protect the quality of our natural resources by reducing the discharge of pollutants to wetlands and watercourses.
+If you have any comments regarding this plan or annual report, please contact Jeff LaMalva, Town Engineer at (860) 647-3158 or via email.

 Annual Reporting

-CTDEEP requires that towns annually submit reports documenting their progress towards achieving the goals for each control measure that were originally identified in the 2004 Stormwater Management Plan(PDF, 376KB).
+CTDEEP requires that towns annually submit reports documenting their progress towards achieving the goals for each control measure that were originally identified in the 2004 Stormwater Management Plan.
 They also require that towns sample and test stormwater runoff from predetermined representative locations and submit the results to CTDEEP.
+The Town has made considerable progress towards the goals originally identified in the 2004 Plan, as documented below across the previous annual reports submitted to CTDEEP:

-2024 Basin Priority Rankings Map(PDF, 452KB)
+Basin Assessment and Priority Rankings (2024)(PDF, 452KB)

 Best Management Practices